VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 - `make clean`: Clean the object files.
 - `make install`: Install the executables, libraries, header files, and so on to the installation directory.
+- `make uninstall`: Uninstall the executables, libraries, header files, and so on from the system.

 Therefore, we commonly use the following commands to configure, build, and install MiniGUI: